 Milestii Mici was founded in 1969 to store, preserve and mature high-quality wines.
-In fact, now only 55 km of tunnels are used from 200 km used during all Soviet times…
+In fact, now only 55 km of tunnels are in use from 200 km used during all Soviet times…

 Milestii Mici is an old mine which became a winery

 Overall, the complex holds nearly 2 million bottles called Golden Collection.
 More than 70% of the stored wines are red, 20% are white and about 10% are dessert wines.
 The most valuable items of this collection, worth €480 a bottle, were produced in 1973–74; they are now exported only to Japan (God I didn’t expect Japanese appreciate wine that much!).
-The wines stored here are made from crops of various years, beginning with 1969: “Pinot”, “Traminer”, “Muscat”, “Riesling”, “Feteasca”, “Dnestrovscoie”, “Milestscoie”, “Codru”, “Negru de Purcari”, “Trandafirul Moldovei”, “Auriu”, “Cahor-Ciumai”, and others which I found out but have no idea about.
-Maybe you do?
+The wines stored here are made from crops of various years, beginning with 1969: “Pinot”, “Traminer”, “Muscat”, “Riesling”, “Feteasca”, “Dnestrovscoie”, “Milestscoie”, “Codru”, “Negru de Purcari”, “Trandafirul Moldovei”, “Auriu”, “Cahor-Ciumai”, and others.

 Wine cellar produces one million bottles per year.
-Wines are exported to Sweden, Japan, USA, Great Britain, Czech Republic, Poland, Greece, Germany, Denmark, Finland, and China.
-The last one seems to be the biggest drinker of it which totally surprised me.
+Wines are exported to Sweden, Japan, USA, Czech Republic, Great Britain, Poland, Greece, Germany, Denmark, Finland and China.
+The last one seems to be the biggest drinker of it which is absolutely surprising for me.
 Aren’t they drinking just sake and other rice alcohols?
 Just joking.

 The interesting thing is that you can rent a niche for cost of 200 USD per year to store wine and sell it more expensive later.
 Sounds like a plan!

 Wine tasting comes in the end of the tour.
 Milestii Mici provides variety of ticket options from simple tasting of few kinds and Moldavian snacks to huge feasts.
+So if you want to organise family gathering or wedding in the biggest wine cellar in the world, go ahead.
 We chose the most simple option which included 3 different table wines (red, white and dessert table wine) plus some freshly baked pastries and regular crackers or snacks.
 Normally you think wine tasting is a glass filled with a drop of wine called 1 dcl.
 In Milestii Mici we got 3 jugs fulfilled with wine!
 Unbelievable!
-Even though we are Polish, we couldn’t finish those in a short time given.
+Even though we were all Polish, we couldn’t finish those in a short time given.
 Sadly, because wine was absolutely perfect!
 All these goodies with accompaniment of folk musicians which will surely know some music pieces from your country.
+Tasting turn out to be a feast for us as well.
+So much fun!

 Tasting room is very elegant with shiny decorations, I would call it trashy but I was tough to don’t question someone’s taste.
 We were told that this room was originally hidden behind the rock and opened with a secret button.
 Room like that was kept for important people, obviously.
 The legend says that Putin has his own secret cellar with wine in Milestii Mici, but don’t tell anyone.